bahodge/icewind-dale/sessions/Session 7.md

 We leave from [[Caer Dineval]] and head towards [[Easthaven]].
 We arrive at [[Easthaven]].
 We sign into the logbook and see that [[Torg's Caravan]] is in the town.
 We head to the center of town to see a public execution.
 The captain of the militia [[Captain Imdra Arlaggath]].
 We learn that the criminal is likely a wizard, it might be [[Dazzan]].

 A crowd has gathered in front of the town hall.
 We see that [[Dazzan]], a human wizard, is prepped to be executed.
 We speak with [[Captain Imdra Arlaggath]].
 The very first murder happened weeks ago.
 We learn that [[Dazzan]] said he found a strange structure in the ice.
 It sounds like it might have been [[Netherese]].
 He apparently came back with some people who he'd paid to go out into the tundra where he found a tower buried halfway into the snow.
 She marks it on our map and marks it as east of [[Easthaven]].
-We accept the quest, [[find missing fishermen]].
+We accept the quest, [[(completed) find missing fishermen]].

 We head to the tavern, the [[Wet Trout]].
 The owner is a [[dragonborn]], [[Niemitra]].
 We learn that the [[White Lady Inn]].
 We walk over and speak with [[Albira]].
 We learn that [[Albira]]'s granddaughter's parents were killed by [[gnoll]]s. [[Albira]] points out some good fishing spots.
 She says we should go to the [[White Lady Inn]] to learn more about the [[White Lady]].